-D. Location - The service connection and the plumbing in the building to be served shall be so arranged that the meter can be placed in a horizontal position not more than three (3) feet from where the service pipe enters the building.
+Location – All new service connections and the plumbing in the building to be served shall be so arranged that the meter shall be placed in an authorized meter pit in a horizontal position not more than three (3) feet from where the service pipe enters the building.
 The meter must be within clear view at all times and the location easily accessible for reading, inspection, and repair.

-E. Installation
+Installation

-1. Prior to the installation of a meter, the owner will be required to construct and/or install at their own expense, all pipes, valves and fittings involved in placing the meter in the waterline.
+Prior to the installation of a meter, the owner will be required to construct and/or install at their own expense all pipes, valves and fittings involved in placing the meter in the waterline.
 All work is to be done in accordance with the plan adopted by the Village Board.

-2. The plumbing shall consist of those detailed items shown in the drawing labeled "Typical House Connection" which is at the Water Department.
+The plumbing shall consist of those detailed items shown in the drawing labeled "Typical House Connection" which is at the Water Department.
 Any deviation from this layout must be approved by the Water Superintendent or a designated agent.